Haima S5

-The Haima S5 is a Compact CUV that is manufactured by the Chinese manufacturer Haima.
+The Haima S5 is a compact crossover SUV that is manufactured by the Chinese manufacturer Haima.
 The first generation model was launched in 2014 and sold through 2017.
 The second generation Haima S5 launched in 2018 is still based on the same platform and is technically an extensive facelift of the first generation model.
 The second generation model was launched during the 2018 Beijing Auto Show.
 As of January 2021, a plug-in hybrid version called the Haima 6P was launched based on the second generation model while utilizing the same basic exterior styling.

-First Generation
+First generation

 The first generation Haima S5 debuted at the 2014 Auto China show in Beijing and was launched in China right after with a price range of 89,800 yuan to 107,800 yuan.

 Powertrain

 The Haima S5 was launched in April 2014 with a naturally aspirated 1.6-litre petrol engine with 120hp and 160nm, mated to a five-speed manual gearbox.
 A turbo version was also available from October 2014 with an output of 163hp and 223nm and will be mated to a CVT.